EliLauwers/assignment1/assignment1_report.md

 municipality that is separated from other substrings by either a hyphen (“-”) or a space (“ ”).

+Remark: Your solution should account for the fact that a municipality name could contain both hyphens and spaces at the same time.
+The hyphens or spaces themselves should not be counted as parts.
+Thereby, you may assume that there always is only one space or hyphen separating two substrings (so two substrings are always separated by simply one hyphen or one space, and not by multiple hyphens/spaces, or by combinations of hyphens/spaces.

+In the result table, we expect three columns with corresponding
+datatype: postalcode (varchar), municipality (varchar) and number (integer).

 **Answer**:

 ``` sql